Search waiting | Matsusada Precision

 A Flat Panel Display (FPD) is a thin video display device that replaces the cathode-ray tube (CRT).

 In the past, cathode ray tubes were mainly used as a device to display images.
 A cathode-ray tube is a device that emits an electron beam into a funnel-shaped vacuum tube and deflects it with a magnetic field to scan over the phosphor.
-The phosphor that the electron beam hits emit light and display an image.
+The phosphor that the electron beam hits emits light and displays an image.

 However, the disadvantage of cathode-ray tubes was that they required a lot of depth for the display because vacuum tubes were essential.
 FPDs, which have been increasing in number in recent years, do not require vacuum tubes and are therefore thinner than CRTs.